weiguang3100/aicoder/README_EN.md

 On the first launch, the program performs an environment self-check.
 If Node.js is not installed, the program will attempt to install it via Winget (please ensure network connectivity).
 It will then automatically install/update to the latest version of `@anthropic-ai/claude-code`.

 ### 3. Configure API Key
-In the "Model Settings" tab of the main interface, enter your API Key for GLM, Kimi, or Doubao.
+In the "Model Settings" tab of the main interface, enter your API Key for GLM, Kimi, Doubao, MiniMax, or Custom.
 *   If you don't have a Key yet, click the **"Get Key"** button next to the input field to jump to the respective provider's application page.

 ### 4. Switch and Launch
 *   Select your desired model in the "Active Model" area at the top.
 System environments and Claude configuration files will sync immediately.
-*   (Optional) Click **"Change"** in the "Launch" area to modify your project working directory.
+*   **Select Project**: Click a project tab in the "Vibe Coding" area to switch projects.
+Click **"Change"** to modify the working directory.
 *   Click **"Launch Claude Code"**; a CMD window with a pre-configured environment will pop up and run Claude automatically.

 ## About

-*   **Version**: V1.0.001 Beta
+*   **Version**: V1.2 Beta
 *   **Author**: Dr. Daniel
 *   **GitHub**: [RapidAI/cceasy](https://github.com/RapidAI/cceasy)
 *   **Resources**: [CS146s Chinese Version](https://github.com/BIT-ENGD/cs146s_cn)